transformatek/docker-usecases/setup-images-on-docker/postgis-on-docker.md

 CREATE USER gisadmin;
 GRANT ALL PRIVILEGES ON DATABASE testgis TO gisadmin;

+ALTER USER gisadmin WITH SUPERUSER;
+ALTER USER gisadmin WITH CREATEDB;
-ALTER USER odoo WITH SUPERUSER, CREATEDB, CREATEROLE;
+ALTER USER gisadmin WITH CREATEROLE;

 -- Check privileges
 \du